pemcg/manageiq-automation-howto-guide/chapter15/quota_and_approval.md

 ![screenshot](images/screenshot34.png)

 <br>
-...and the _Default_ Instance has the following Attribute values...
+...and the _Default_ Instance has the following Field values...
 <br> <br>

 ![screenshot](images/screenshot35.png)